Michael Meeropol: Early life and education

-Later family life and education

 The brothers were eventually adopted by the lyricist, librettist, and musician Abel Meeropol and his wife Anne, whose first children had been stillborn.
 Taking their last name, Michael and Robert grew up first in Manhattan and then (after 1961) in Hastings-on-Hudson, New York.

-Michael graduated from Swarthmore College, before going on to graduate work at King's College, Cambridge.
+Michael graduated with a B.A. from Swarthmore College in 1964 before going on to graduate work at King's College, Cambridge, earning an M.A. in 1970.
 In 1973, he received his Ph.D. in economics from the University of Wisconsin–Madison.

 Career

-Meeropol eventually became an economist, teaching at Western New England College (now Western New England University), a small private college in Springfield, Massachusetts.
+Meeropol became an economist, teaching at Western New England College (now Western New England University), a small private college in Springfield, Massachusetts.
 In 1998 he authored Surrender: How the Clinton Administration Completed the Reagan Revolution.
 Many of his articles have advocated liberal to left-wing economic policies, including, in 2005, his opposition to the Bush administration's efforts to partially privatize Social Security.
 Since September 2006 he has been a monthly commentator on the Albany NPR-affiliate WAMC radio.

 He and his brother Robert have written about their parents as well as participated in documentaries about them.
 Together they wrote We Are Your Sons (1975).
-A second edition was published in 1986 (University of Illinois Press) with three new chapters, including a rebuttal to the book, The Rosenberg File.
-Meeropol said that even though the authors got it "right" about the (partial) guilt of Julius Rosenberg, Michael Meeropol said they were "right" like a stopped clock is right twice a day.
+A second edition was published in 1986 with three new chapters, including a rebuttal to the book, The Rosenberg File.
+Meeropol said that even though the authors got it "right" about the (partial) guilt of Julius Rosenberg, Michael Meeropol said they were "right" in the sense that a stopped clock is right twice a day.